-Patient and public involvement is built into the fabric of how our organisation functions.
-We know that listening to and working with people leads to improved health outcomes.
+Involving people and communities is built into the fabric of how our organisation functions because we know that it leads to improved health outcomes.

-The ICB is responsible for lots of different aspects of health and care meaning that participation, collaboration and understanding patient experience will be happening across a range of service areas.
+The ICB is responsible for lots of different aspects of heath and care, meaning that participation, collaboration, and working in partnership with people and communities is happening across healthcare in our area.

-By working to understand patient experience and gain insight it will help us plan and improve health and care across Suffolk and north east Essex.
+By working to understand your experience, and gain insight, it will help us plan and improve health and care across Suffolk and north east Essex.

-Read our Patient and Public Involvement Strategy for more detailed information on how we’re planning to work with members of the public to improve our work.
+Read our Patient and Public Involvement Strategy for more detailed information on the ten principles underpinning our approach.

 You can also learn more about how health and care systems hear from people and communities via this article from the King’s Fund.

 Let’s talk SNEE (Suffolk and north east Essex)

 Let’s Talk SNEE (letstalksnee.co.uk) is a dedicated website that provides one way for the people of Suffolk and north east Essex to influence the way that their health and care services are planned, commissioned and delivered.